 Best Insightly Feature For Real Estate Agents: Robust Analytics

-Insightly offers some surprisingly robust analytics with its free plan.
-The email analytics give great data about open rates, times, locations, and even operating systems for your recipients.
+Insightly offers some surprisingly robust analytics with their free plan.
+The email analytics give great data about open rates, times, locations and even operating systems for your recipients.

 This data can be used to help customize your messages in the future, thereby upping your conversion rates and bettering your performance.

 Speaking of performance, Insightly’s task-oriented nature gives them a lot of data points on an agent’s performance, translating into sophisticated and advanced analytics.
 While you don’t get many options for customizing your dashboard, Insightly offers many helpful measurables like contact reports, team reports, even overall opportunity reports which more than makes up for the lack of customization.